 With the rudder.

 Pull the tiller towards you and the boat turns away from the wind.

 Pull the front sail (jib) in tight and let the back (main) sail flap and the boat turns away from the wind.

 By letting the boat lean.

-If you make the boat tip (heel) towards you the boat turns away from the wind.||If you make the heel away from you the boat turns towards the wind.
+If you make the heel away from you the boat turns towards the wind.
 This is what will happen if you let everything go.